 Data SourceNational Immunization Survey, National Center for Health Statistics, U.S. Centers for Disease Control and Prevention

 Data Interpretation IssuesThe National Immunization Survey (NIS) is conducted by the Centers for Disease Control and Prevention (CDC) and uses random-digit-dialing to find households throughout the U.S. with children aged 19 to 35 months.
 They ask parents or guardians to tell them the vaccines (with dates) that appear on the child's "shot card" kept in the home, and they also collect demographic and socioeconomic information.
 At the end of the interview, they ask for permission to contact the child's vaccination providers.
 Providers are then contacted by mail to verify each child's vaccinations.
 The NIS uses a nationally representative sample, and provides estimates of coverage that are weighted to represent the entire population, nationally, and by region, state, and selected large metro areas.
 The large sample size (approximately 30,000 participants) allows them to stratify (that is, subdivide) the data so that they can examine vaccination rates among different groups, for instance by income level, race, education level of mothers, and other factors.
 In 2014, NIS analysis for the complete 4:3:1:3:3:1 series was updated to provide a more accurate assessment of ''Haemophilus influenzae'' type B (HIB) vaccination.
 Past surveys classified the minimum number of Hib doses necessary as complete even though certain brands required more doses; the 2014 survey took into account the Hib vaccine brand, if known, and classified a child as complete only if the appropriate number of doses had been administered.
 The 2014 results are more accurate and better match methods now used by the CDC.
 Due to this change, the 2014 results for 4:3:1:3:3:1 coverage are not comparable to prior years.

 DefinitionChildren aged 19-35 months who received the recommended vaccines (4 DTaP, 3 Polio, 1 MMR, 3 Hep B, Hib full series, 1 Varicella).

-NumeratorNumber of children aged 19-35 months that have received at least 4 doses of DTaP, 3 doses of Polio, 1 dose of MMR, 3 doses of Hep B, 3 doses of Hib, 1 dose of Varicella antigens.
+NumeratorNumber of children aged 19-35 months that have received at least 4 doses of DTaP, 3 doses of Polio, 1 dose of MMR, 3 doses of Hep B, 3 or 4 doses of Hib (depending on product type), 1 dose of Varicella.

 DenominatorChildren aged 19-35 months.